Skip to main content

 • Facet.Tag

-You can read more about each filter type in our filtering guide.
+You can read more about each filter type in the filtering guide.
 FilterState provides a simple interface to deal with filter grouping and their respective boolean operator.
 For more details, you can read more about filter grouping and boolean operators.
 Filter groups can be:

 • Conjunctive groups Search results will only contain hits that match all the filters in a conjunctive filter group.
 In other words, it represents a boolean and relationship between filters in this group.
-For example, if FilterState contains a conjunctive group of filters size:42 and category:shirt, records that match both filters will be returned.
+For example, if FilterState contains a conjunctive group of filters size:42 and category:shirt, that match both filters will be returned.
 A conjunctive group may contain filters of any type at the same time.

 • Disjunctive groups Search results will contain hits that match any the filters in a disjunctive filter group.
 In other words, it represents a boolean or relationship between filters in this group.
 For example, if FilterState contains a disjunctive group of filters color:red and color:blue, records that match any of these filters will be returned.
 Disjunctive group may only contain filters of the same type.
 For example, you can’t put a facet filter and a tag filter in the same disjunctive group.